o-daneel/Lunii.QT/README_EN.md

 ## Firmware upgrade

-Lunii.QT offers you the possibility to backup and upgrade your Firmware without connecting to LuniiStore (you won't lost your non official loaded stories).
-This procedure is experimental but so far no one faced issues.
+Lunii.QT allows you to back up your device firmware.
+With your firmware saved, you can manually install it on your device without connecting to LuniiStore (you will not lose your loaded unofficial stories).
+This procedure is **manual** and **experimental**, but so far no one has reported any issues.

 **NOTE 1:** Remember to keep a backup of your firmware for Lunii v3 and FLAMs, in cas of a release that would break to third party stories trick. <u>You will be able to downgrade.</u>
 **NOTE 2:** You cannot choose the firmware version.
 You'll only get the latest available from Lunii servers.